Artist Statement by Donna Gaines

 Lost Art: In Fall 2012, Hurricane Sandy devastated Long Island including my barrier island City of Long Beach.
-During long, cold, dark and dirty months of storm recovery, the garage was the only useable space.
+During long, cold, dark and dirty months of storm recovery, the garage was the only usable space.
 There, in my grungy command post, desperate to maintain my sanity (and my sobriety), I started painting again.
 “Civitas Ad Mare” [City by the Sea], my first painting was an ode to my precious community—that’s on our official seal.
 A plywood shelf I grabbed off the garage wall in a panic became my first canvas---a hapless barricade against the angry black waters of Sandy.
 Dried, sanitized, I threw randomly found materials at it---house paint, candle wax, spray paint, nail polish, mascara, sand, dirt, and acrylics, anything salvaged from the storm.
-I used q-tips, fingers, razor blades, knives, glue, industrial paintbrushes, working in blues, greens, and darker tones under a grim but hopeful sun, it expressed the deep love, sorrow and connection I felt to our battered community-in-exile.
-I aimed to reclaim whatever survived, because everything (and everyone) deserves a second chance.
+I used q-tips, fingers, razor blades, knives, glue, industrial paintbrushes, working in blues, greens, and darker tones under a grim but hopeful sun, it expressed the deep love, sorrow and connection I felt to our battered community-in-exile, and the underlying legacy of cultural, familial and personal family trauma I carried--and my own belief in healing and resillience I aimed to reclaim in whatever survived, because everything (and everyone) deserves a second chance.

 In recent years my work has been displayed as part of group shows in the lobby of our City Hall.
 In 2019 Artists in Partnership and the Long Beach Arts Council granted me a “Women in the Arts” award for my creative contributions to my community.
 Today my studio, “Art on Neptune” is a gathering place for friends to mess around and have fun, open to the street like the garage bands of yore.
 The Ramones believed rock & roll belonged to everyone.
 Well, so does art, and poetry, spirituality, dance, the ocean and everything wonderful and true under the sun.

-*Special love and thanks to Nick, Allan Nafte, James Graham and Barbarie Rothstein.
+Special love and thanks to Nick, Allan Nafte, James Graham, Barbara Kantz and Barbarie Rothstein.